timothymcmackin/tezos-hackathon-jump-start/README.md

 ## Decentralized applications (dApps)

-Applications that use Tezos are called Decentralized applications (dApps) because they run not on only one computer, but on the network of Tezos nodes all around the world.
+Applications that use Tezos are called decentralized applications (dApps) because they run not on only one computer, but on the network of Tezos nodes all around the world.
 This makes them resilient, so you don't have to worry about when, where, or whether your programs will run.

 dApps usually have two parts: